mampfes/hacs_waste_collection_schedule/README.md

 *(time) (optional, default: ```"10:00"```)*

-Time of day when the today's appointments expire and are therefore no longer displayed.
+Time of day when today's collection is going to expire and hence will not be displayed anymore.

-How it works: If you set the ```day_switch_time``` to 10:00 the sensor will view today's appointments until 10:00.
-After 10:00 the sensor will remove the today's entries and only show the upcoming events of the next days.
+How it works: If you set the ```day_switch_time``` to 10:00 the sensor will display today's collections until 10:00.
+After 10:00, today's collections will not be displayed anymore.

 **separator**